Providing for your loved ones during your lifetime

 There are a number of reasons why people make gifts.
 Fundamentally, donors want to take financial care of their beneficiaries, whether those are individuals or charities.
 However, gifts are often motivated in part by potential tax benefits.

-As you contemplate whether gifting makes sense for you, it is important to understand the available exemptions or exclusions from transfer taxes (gift and estate taxes)2:
+As you contemplate whether gifting makes sense for you, it is important to understand the available exemptions or exclusions from transfer taxes (gift and estate taxes)1:

-- Marital deduction: transfers between spouses who are U.S. citizens are free of any transfer tax; this means that these transfers will not use up any of the donor’s gift tax exemption.
+- Marital deduction: transfers between spouses who are U.S. citizens are free of any transfer tax; this means that these transfers will not use up any of the donor’s gift or estate tax exemption.

 - Medical and education expenses: payments you make directly to a medical provider or educational institution on behalf of a beneficiary for qualified expenses are exempt from transfer tax.

-- Annual gift tax exclusion: you are able to make gifts up to a specific dollar amount to any number of beneficiaries each year free of any gift tax, and these gifts can be made as one single gift or in multiple stages throughout the year.
-The cap is $15,000 in 2021, or $30,000 for married couples.
-As an example, a married donor with four children, after consulting his or her spouse, can give $30,000 to each of the children in 2021 as annual exclusion gifts, or $120,000 in total, without paying any gift tax or using any gift tax exemption.
+- Annual gift tax exclusion: you are able to make gifts up to a specific dollar amount to an unlimited number of beneficiaries each year free of any gift tax.
+These gifts can be made as one single gift or in multiple stages throughout the year.
+The cap is $17,000 in 2023, or $34,000 for married couples.
+As an example, a married donor with four children, after consulting his or her spouse, can give $34,000 to each of the children in 2023 as annual exclusion gifts, or $136,000 in total, without paying any gift tax or using any gift tax exemption.
 A gift that exceeds the annual exclusion begins to count toward your lifetime gift and estate tax exemption.

 - Whatever amount of the gift tax exemption that is not used up during lifetime will be available at death as an estate tax exemption; however, many people choose to gift during lifetime rather than to make gifts at death with the hope that their lifetime gifts will appreciate for the benefit of the donees

-- People who wish to use their gift tax exemption often do so in trust when the gift amounts are large and if they expect that these gifts will last for multiple generations3.
+- People who wish to use their gift tax exemption often do so in trust when the gift amounts are large and if they expect that these gifts will last for multiple generations2.

 - Generation Skipping Transfer tax exemption: the GST tax applies to gifts to individuals who are more than one generation removed from the donor—often grandchildren and more remote descendants, or trusts for their benefit.
-You are able to exempt from GST tax the aggregate value of transfers during lifetime or at death, capped at $11.7 million in 2021, similar to the gift and estate tax exemption.
+The aggregate value of transfers during lifetime or at death to those beneficiaries, capped at $12.92 million in 2023, is exempt from GST tax, similar to the gift and estate tax exemption.

 Final thoughts for your gifting strategy